What is the best way to set up a computer-based music server?

 - Add EMI/RFI shielding materials on all ICs, around all cables, and inside all major chassis panels.

-- Optimize your operating system to improve audio performance.
+- Optimize your Windows or OS X operating system to improve audio performance.

-Use dedicated data paths for each type of data.
+What does it mean to use dedicated data paths for each type of data?

 The three categories of data are: